akkartik/lines-polygon-experiment/README.md

 ## Mirrors and Forks

-This repo is a fork of [lines.love](http://akkartik.name/lines.html).
+This repo is a fork of [lines.love](http://akkartik.name/lines.html), an editor for plain text where you can also seamlessly insert line drawings.
 Updates to it can be downloaded from:

 * https://github.com/akkartik/lines-polygon-experiment